Pants on Fire (film): Plot

-Set in Massachusetts, a 15-year-old named Jack Parker has everything going for him: popularity at school, an easy home life, and a high chance of winning an award that would lead him to be batboy for the Boston Red Sox.
-There's just one thing; he earned them by being the biggest liar around, but little did he know that that was all going to change.
-One day while he was giving a speech, Mikey, one of his lies, appears.
-Progressively, one by one, all his lies start to come to life, starting with two angry lumberjacks and a possessive, jealous girlfriend, Lisa, from Arizona.
-He and his friend Ryan soon find out from a plush purple hippo from a children's restaurant/fun center that the only way to stop his lies from coming true is to tell the truth.
-However, Jack refuses to do it, since the award ceremony is coming soon and he doesn't want to lose.
-After that encounter, they soon come face-to-face with the lumberjacks, along with another one of his lies: two alien agents.
+15-year-old Jack Parker is popular at school, has an easy home life, and gets a high chance of winning a scholarship that will lead him to be batboy for the Boston Red Sox.
+But Parker is a chronic liar whose successes in life have been brought about through various lies he has told.
+While giving a speech one day, Mikey, a fake kid Parker claimed to be tutoring to get out of cleaning his room, suddenly appears, confusing him.
+Parker questions Mikey but gets no answers to where he came from as Mikey claims to be the kid from Jack's lies.
+As the day goes on, one by one every lie he has told start to come to life, starting with two angry lumberjacks and a possessive, jealous girlfriend, Lisa, from Arizona that sabotages his attempt to seduce Jennifer, a girl he has a crush on.
+Parker grows jealous of Mikey and Jennifer becoming close friends and humiliates himself in an attempt to separate them.

+Parker and his friend Ryan try to figure out why his lies are coming true and track down that a purple hippo mascot from a children's restaurant/fun center has a connection to the occurrences.
+After chasing it down, the hippo explains that the only way to stop Parker's lies from coming true is to tell the truth.
+However, he refuses to do it, since the award ceremony is coming soon, and he doesn't want to lose.
+After, they soon come face-to-face with the lumberjacks again, along with another one of his lies: two alien agents.
 They are able to escape with the help of Lisa, but only after he tells her the truth.
-During this time (and a few more lies later), he learns that his lies hurt those closest to him.
+As Parker and Ryan go through the various lies the former has told, Parker realises he had lied about being the adoptive son of two Asian parents to get out of school on a holiday and finds the lie to have come true with his real parents having been replaced.